 - Points out and enforces these riding guidelines & etiquette

 - Is the first point of contact for troubleshooting issues/concerns

-- determining when the group is to rotate.
+- Deciding together when the group is to rotate.

 - alerting the group to vehicles approaching from the rear;